Musashi1584/RPGO/RPG/ReadMe.txt

 [h1]About this overhaul[/h1]
 The idea of this mod was born out of my passion for oldschool rpg games.
-I thought it would be cool to develope every single soldier in every way you want and give it every weapon or item you want.
+I thought it would be cool to develop every single soldier in every way you want and give it every weapon or item you want.

 So here it is.
 The mod replaces the vanilla class by one class starting as "Soldier".